naviyama/nextjs-sidebar-component/components/sidebar/README.md

 ##### Notes:

-- You can import any icon from the `react-icons' library or any other icon library you prefer.
+- You can import any icon from the `react-icons` library or any other icon library you prefer.

 - To add a new link, import the desired icon and add an object to the links array with the name, href, and icon properties.